codedragon/code_reviews/outline.md

    4. workflow
       1. git status: check to see what you were working on, forgot about
       	 1. break down git status, show what it looks like with no changes, some changes, explain commit right off
-      2. git pull: (see what others have been doing or what you did on a different machine)
+      2. git pull: (see what others have been doing or what you did on a different machine) Needs network
       3. do some work
       4. git diff: decide if everything you have done should be included in the same bundle of work.
       (the revision your prof asked for)